The War of the Worlds summary

 Introduction

 Published in 1898, The War of the Worlds by H.G.
 Wells is a pioneering work of science fiction and one of the earliest novels to depict a hostile alien invasion of Earth.
-Set in Victorian England, the novel imagines Martians landing in Surrey and unleashing devastation on human civilization using superior technology and merciless force.
+Set in Victorian England, the novel imagines Martians—hostile aliens with intellects vast and cool—landing in Surrey and unleashing devastation on human civilization using superior technology and merciless force as they seek to conquer Earth.

 Beyond its thrilling premise, Wells uses the novel to explore imperialism, human vulnerability, and the limits of scientific progress.
+The Martians' motivation is driven by the harsh conditions of their dying world, Mars, which compels them to seek a new home.
 It’s a story not just of alien warfare, but of existential shock - how easily the seemingly invincible human race could be made fragile and insignificant.

 Characters